Measured groupoids beyond equivalence relations and group actions: Construction of genuine ergodic groupoids

 Now we can use Proposition \ref{Prop: every ergodic groupoid admits a basis of global bisections} to prove that every ergodic equivalence relation on a diffuse standard probability space admits genuine measured groupoids.

 \begin{theorem} Let $\cR$ be an ergodic equivalence relation on a standard probability space $(X,\mu)$.
 Then the following are equivalent: \begin{enumerate} \item The probability measure $\mu$ is diffuse (equivalently, $\cR$ is not of type I). \item There exists a genuine discrete measured groupoid $\cG$ with unit space $(X,\mu)$ and associated equivalence relation $\cR$. \item There exists a genuine icc discrete measured groupoid $\cG$ with unit space $(X,\mu)$ and associated equivalence relation $\cR$. \end{enumerate} \end{theorem} \begin{proof} We first prove that 2 implies 1 by showing that if $\mu$ is atomic, then any discrete measured groupoid with associated equivalence relation $\cR$ is a transformation groupoid.
-Since $\cR$ is ergodic and $(X,\mu)$ is atomic, without loss of generality $\cR$ is the full equivalence relation on an at most countable set $X$ and $\mu$ can be chosen to be the counting measure without loss of generality.
+Since $\cR$ is ergodic and $(X,\mu)$ is atomic, we can assume without loss of generality that $\cR$ is the full equivalence relation on an at most countable set $X$ and $\mu$ is the counting measure.
 Consequently, the isotropy groups $\Gamma_{x}$ are all isomorphic and let us denote this group by $\Gamma$.